Disturbed (band): Divisive (2021–2024)

+The Sickness 25th Anniversary tour, and upcoming new album (2025–present)

+In October 2024, Disturbed announced an upcoming 2025 American tour celebrating the 25th anniversary of The Sickness.
+The 34 date tour will run throughout the winter and spring of 2025 and feature support from Three Days Grace and Sevendust on the first leg and Daughtry and Nothing More on the second leg.

+Disturbed released a new single, "I Will Not Break", in February 2025.
+Draiman also stated that there is plenty of new music on the way from the band, leading up to the release of a new record.
+The first show of the United States leg of the tour was on February 25.

+The band was rejoined by their original bassist Steve "Fuzz" Kmak during their live show in Chicago, Illinois during The Sickness 25th Anniversary Tour on March 8, marking his first appearance with the band since 2003.
+Also during this live performance, the band's pyrotechnic display caused "minor damage" to the Chicago Bulls' championship banners, forcing the banners to be temporarily removed.

+The band finished their European leg of the tour in late October 2025, with support from Megadeth.
+The band revealed they will take a break in 2026 from live shows.

 Other projects

 On February 8, 2012, it was announced that John Moyer was supergroup Adrenaline Mob's new bass player.
 John made his onstage debut with the group on March 12, at New York City's Hiro Ballroom, a day before the release of the band's debut full-length album, Omertá.
 On February 14, 2012, on his Twitter account David Draiman confirmed that he would make an appearance on VH1's That Metal Show 10th Season airing sometime that year.
 That episode was later moved to the 11th season and premiered on August 11, 2012.

 In May 2012, Draiman announced his new project, an industrial metal band called Device.
 Draiman later released information regarding the future of Disturbed and his new project Device, stating that Device would release their self-titled debut album on April 9, 2013.
 The album features several guest musicians from various metal bands.
 On April 25, 2013, it was announced that guitarist Dan Donegan and drummer Mike Wengren had begun a new project with Evans Blue singer Dan Chandler, Fight or Flight.
 Their debut album, "Life by Design?" was released on July 23, 2013.

 In December 2014, Moyer formed a new band with Scott Weiland, Ron "Bumblefoot" Thal, twins Jon and Vince Votta called Art of Anarchy, with a self-titled album released in June 2015.
 After the death of Weiland, the band recruited retired Creed singer Scott Stapp and recorded their second album The Madness, released in March 2017.
 In February 2018, Art of Anarchy members filed a lawsuit to the New York Supreme Court against Stapp for alleged failure to promote The Madness.